 It is common and harmless, but can be tender when touched.

 What causes chondrodermatitis nodularis?

-The most important factor is pressure on the skin of the ear, usually from sleeping mainly on one side.
-Other factors may include damage from cold and the sun, and a poor blood supply to the ear.
-However, chondrodermatitis nodularis usually develops without an obvious reason.
+The most important factor is pressure on the skin of the ear, usually from sleeping on one side but also from headphones, mobile phones or hearing aids.
+Other factors may include damage from cold, the sun or a poor blood supply to the ear.
+However, chondrodermatitis nodularis usually develops without an obvious cause.
 It affects middle-aged or elderly people, and is more common in men than in women.
-It is not catching, and is not linked in any way to skin cancer.
+You can not catch it or pass it on, and it is not linked in any way to skin cancer.